MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Super-AzureAd-Service-Principal.md

 time:
 ---

 have you ever tried to automate the creation of an Azure application registration or service principal object?
 In this blog post we are going to explore how to automate the creation of AzureAD objects using a *Super Service Principal*.
-The serivce principal will be allowed you to create other service principals inside of Azure AD.
+The serivce principal will be allowed to create other service principals inside of Azure AD.

 # Introduction

 What is a service principal object?
-A Service principal object is used
+A service principal object is used

 > to access resources that are secured by an Azure AD tenant, the entity that requires access must be represented by a security principal.
 This is true for both users (user principal) and applications (service principal). [docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object)